-Competency 7: Assess Individuals, Families, Groups, Organizations, and Communities Social workers understand that assessment is an ongoing component of the dynamic and interactive process of social work practice with and on behalf of diverse individuals, families, groups, organizations, and communities.
+Competency 7: Assess Individuals, Families, Groups, Organizations, and Communities

+Social workers understand that assessment is an ongoing component of the dynamic and interactive process of social work practice with and on behalf of diverse individuals, families, groups, organizations, and communities.
 Social workers understand theories of human behavior and the social environment, and critically evaluate and apply this knowledge in the assessment of diverse clients and constituencies, including individuals, families, groups, organizations, and communities.
 Social workers understand methods of assessment with diverse clients and constituencies to advance practice effectiveness.
 Social workers recognize the implications of the larger practice context in the assessment process and value the importance of inter-professional collaboration in this process.
 Social workers understand how their personal experiences and affective reactions may affect their assessment and decision-making.
 Social workers:

-- Collect and organize data, and apply critical thinking to interpret information from clients and constituencies; - Apply knowledge of human behavior and the social environment, person-inenvironment, and other multidisciplinary theoretical frameworks in the analysis of assessment data from clients and constituencies. - Develop mutually agreed-on intervention goals and objectives based on the critical assessment of strengths, needs, and challenges within clients and constituencies; and - Select appropriate intervention strategies based on the assessment, research knowledge, and values and preferences of clients and constituencies.
+- Collect and organize data, and apply critical thinking to interpret information from clients and constituencies; - Apply knowledge of human behavior and the social environment, person-inenvironment, and other multidisciplinary theoretical frameworks in the analysis of assessment data from clients and constituencies. - Develop mutually agreed-on intervention goals and objectives based on the critical assessment of strengths, needs, and challenges within clients and constituencies; and

+• Select appropriate intervention strategies based on the assessment, research knowledge, and values and preferences of clients and constituencies.

-Competency 8: Intervene with Individuals, Families, Groups, Organizations, and Communities including individuals, families, groups, organizations, and communities.
+Competency 8: Intervene with Individuals, Families, Groups, Organizations, and Communities

+Social workers understand that intervention is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities.
+Social workers are knowledgeable about evidence-informed interventions to achieve the goals of clients and constituencies, including individuals, families, groups, organizations, and communities.
 Social workers understand theories of human behavior and the social environment, and critically evaluate and apply this knowledge to effectively intervene with clients and constituencies.
 Social workers understand methods of identifying, analyzing and implementing evidence-informed interventions to achieve client and constituency goals.
 Social workers value the importance of inter-professional, and inter-organizational collaboration.
 Social workers: